reilem/Haskell-Useful/README.md

 #### Currying ####

-The concept of Currying is when every function with n parameters is actually simulated by an (n-1)'th order function that takes the first parameter and returns a (n-2)'th order list that processes the remaining characters.
+The concept of Currying is when every function with n parameters is actually simulated by an (n-1)'th order function that takes the first parameter and returns a (n-2)'th order function that processes the remaining characters.

 Ex.
 ```haskell